jcardinez03/business-management-system/README.md

 v0.5.2
 - Added Categories in Business Navbar
 - Categories add button is now functional and users can add categories for their business
+-  v0.6.
+- Added Pricing
+- users can no see pricing add and delete product
 ---

 Security Goals